What is Primary Health Care?

 (Australian Primary Health Care Research Institute, 2009; World Health Organization, 1978).
 Academic primary care improves primary health care by making a positive impact on education, policy and practice.
 This then enables improvements in the care that patients receive.

-To be Australia and New Zealand's leading advocate for high quality multidisciplinary primary care research, education, policy and practice.
+To support and advocate for the Australasian academic primary care community to improve healthcare policy and practice.